hdescottes/GdxGame/README.md

 <p>The map is actually a random quadrilateral island area with random trees.</p>

 #### Entities
-<p>For the moment, there is only a hero that can move inside the island with the direction pad or with "WASD". <br>
-The hero is only a png image.
-It will become, soon, an animated 2D sprite.</p>
+- The hero is only a png image.
+It will become, soon, an animated 2D sprite. <br>
+The hero move inside the island with the direction pad or with "WASD".
+- The bird is an animated sprite.
+It has a random behaviour and stay inside the island (see https://github.com/libgdx/gdx-ai/wiki/State-Machine to improve the AI)